raul-arrabales/LLM_Dataset_Quering/README.md

-## Quering Datasets using LLMs
+# Quering Datasets using Natural Lanaguage

+## Leveraging LLMs (Large Language Models) to have a simple and effective interface for a non-expert to explore a dataset

-This application provides a web interface to load a CSV file so it can be explored conversationally using OpenAI API.
+This application provides a web interface to load a CSV file so it can be explored conversationally (using OpenAI API and LangChain Python DataFrame Agent, see below for technical details and documentation links).
 <br>&nbsp;<br>

 <img src="https://github.com/raul-arrabales/LLM_Dataset_Quering/blob/main/media/QG_Streamlit.JPG" width="520">